-- A55.
+- considerations relevant to the application of those responsibilities to specific topics. - The scope, effective date and any specific limitation of the A54. applicability of a specific Auditing Standard is made clear in the Auditing Standard.
+Unless otherwise stated in the Auditing Standard, the auditor is not permitted to apply an Auditing Standard before the effective date specified therein. - A55.
 In performing an audit, the auditor may be required to comply with legal or regulatory requirements in addition to the Australian Auditing Standards.
-In the event that those laws and regulations differ from the Australian Auditing Standards, an audit conducted only in accordance with laws and regulations will not automatically comply with Australian Auditing Standards. - A56.
-The auditor may also conduct the audit in accordance with both Australian Auditing Standards and Auditing Standards of a specific jurisdiction or country.
-In such cases, in addition to complying with each of the Auditing Standards relevant to the audit, it may be necessary for the auditor to perform additional audit procedures in order to comply with the relevant standards of that jurisdiction or country.
+The Australian Auditing Standards do not override law or regulation that governs an audit of a financial report.
+In the event that such law or regulation differs from the Australian Auditing Standards, an audit conducted only in accordance with law or regulation will not automatically comply with Australian Auditing Standards. - A56.
+The auditor may also conduct the audit in accordance with both Australian Auditing Standards and auditing standards of a specific jurisdiction or country.
+In such cases, in addition to complying with each of the Australian Auditing Standards relevant to the audit, it may be necessary for the auditor to perform additional audit procedures in order to comply with the relevant standards of that jurisdiction or country.